gazebosim/sdf_tutorials/param_passing/proposal.md

 new provided elements and/or values
 * `add`: adds new elements to the original model
 * `remove`: removes (or disables) the elements from the original model

+The `action` attribute must be provided either in the element identifier or in the direct children of the identifier.

 ##### Alternatives considered